tkhamez/neucore/README.md

 ### Setting up Member Tracking and Watchlists

 Group for permissions
 - Go to Administration -> Groups, add a new group and add yourself as a manager.
-(If you want to make it a requestable group, edit it and make it public.)
 - Go to Management -> Groups, select the new group and add yourself as a member.

 Member Tracking